-With summer ending in Mankato area, now is an ideal time to get ahead on air conditioner maintenance.
+With summer coming to an end in Mankato area, now is an ideal time to get a head start on air conditioner maintenance.

-If you haven’t taken care of it lately, it could be full of dirt and yard refuse.
-This buildup can decrease your unit’s efficiency and cause it to stop working.
-Or make it wear out sooner.
+If you haven’t taken care of it lately, it could be blocked with dust and debris from your yard.
+This buildup can limit your unit’s efficiency and cause it to stop working.
+Or make it wear out more quickly.

-We advise having your air conditioning system professionally maintained once a year.
+We advise having your air conditioning system professionally tuned-up every year.
 Why?
-A clean unit can be more energy efficient, which could save you money on utility bills.
+Clean equipment can be more energy efficient, which could save you money on energy costs.

-Regular AC maintenance also helps our technicians discover and address minor issues before they turn into high-priced problems.
+Regular AC maintenance also helps our technicians discover and take care of small issues before they turn into expensive problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some work you can do on your own between professional tune-ups.
-You only need about an hour to get the grime off your outdoor condenser unit, as well as a few pieces on your indoor HVAC system.
+There’s also some work you can do alone between professional tune-ups.
+You only need about an hour to wash your outdoor condenser unit, as well as a few pieces on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?